its-mr-monday/HTTPRequests/README.md

 # HTTPRequests C++
-Easy to use library that can handle a variety of HTTP client side communication within Windows and Linux C++ applications
+Easy to use Cross-Platform library that can handle a variety of HTTP client side communication within Windows and POSIX C++ applications

 **Requires the OpenSSL library to be installed on the system**

 # How do I import this?

+There are two methods of using the library, in it's header only form or by using the HPP and CPP files within your project,

+For Header Only (Easiest Solution) simply include the header file within your build process

-Its simple just copy the requests.hpp and requests.cpp files into your C++ project and include #include "requests.hpp" in any file you are making Web Requests from
+For the other solution simply just copy the requests.hpp and requests.cpp files into your C++ project

+In order to use the library, simply #include "requests.hpp" in any file you are making Web Requests from

 Please ensure to link OpenSSL